Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: Synthetic Example

-\paragraph{Results.} Figure~\ref{fig:SASDistribution} shows examples of local PIT-CDFs learned via diagnostic transport maps, together with the corresponding predictive PDFs before and after a recalibration via Equation~\ref{eq:recalibrated_PD}.
-Once we have learned the transformation, the evaluation of the transport map at different $\x$-values is instantaneous.
-The data analyst can easily produce similar visualizations to assess the base model and reshape predictive PDFs to match calibration data.\\
+\paragraph*{Results.} Figure~\ref{fig:synthetic} shows examples of local PIT-CDFs learned via semiparametric diagnostic transport maps, together with the corresponding predictive PDFs before and after a recalibration, for test data.
+The color of the points here code\add{s} for the ``local discrepancy score'' (LDS; Appendix~\ref{appendix:diagnostics})

+where $\Gamma$ is a set of evenly spaced points in the interval $(0,1)$.
+This score measures the discrepancy between the estimated PIT-CDF and the uniform distribution at a fixed value of $x \in \mathcal{X}$.
+Once we have learned $\hat G$, the evaluation of the diagnostic transport map at different $x$-values is instantaneous.
+The data analyst can easily produce similar visualizations to assess the base model and reshape predictive PDFs to match calibration data.

-Because this is a synthetic example, we can derive the true conditional PIT-CDF, $G(\alpha \mid \mathbf{x})=F\left(\Phi^{-1}(\alpha) \mid \mathbf{x}\right)$ (see Appendix~\ref{app:syntheticaddition} for derivation) and then compute the integrated squared error (ISE) of the estimated parametric and nonparametric transport maps according to Equation~\ref{eq:true_ISE}.
-We are interested in the convergence rate of the parametric and nonparametric diagnostic maps.
-Using Monte Carlo simulation, we generate $B=25$ $\mathcal{T}_{\text{cal}}$-sets at calibration sample sizes $N=2, ..., 200$.
-Training results in $N\times B$ parametric and $N\times B$ nonparametric maps.
-We evaluate the ISE for each map on a fixed grid of $\x$-values, and report the mean and standard deviation of the ISE for $B$ Monte Carlo samples.
-Figure~\ref{fig:ConvergenceOfISE} shows that the parametric diagnostic map (blue) outperforms the nonparametric map (red) for small $N$.
-As the calibration sample size $N$ increases, the ``Nonparametric PIT-CDF'' approaches the ``True PIT-CDF'' (orange), which by construction has $ISE=0$, whereas the parametric map approaches the best solution in the Kumaraswamy distribution, which has a small, but non-zero, ISE.
+\paragraph*{Comparison between semiparametric and non-parametric maps.} Because this is a synthetic example, we can derive the true conditional PIT-CDF, $G(\alpha \mid {x})=F\left(\Phi^{-1}(\alpha) \mid {x}\right)$ (see Appendix~\ref{app:proofs} for derivation) and then compute the integrated squared error (ISE) of the estimated semiparametric and nonparametric transport maps according to Equation~\ref{eq:true_ISE}.
+We are interested in the convergence rate of the maps, especially in the tails of the distribution of $Y|X$.
+Using Monte Carlo simulation, we create $B = 25$ $\mathcal{T}_\text{cal}$ data sets at calibration sample sizes $N=25, 50, 75, 100$, and evaluate our results on a fixed grid of $x_t$ values.
+Figure~\ref{fig:ConvergenceOfISE} shows that the semiparametric approach results in a lower ISE and faster convergence rates than the nonparametric approach, with the greatest improvements observed for smaller calibration sizes $N$ and in the upper tail region.